Tristan-A-Fry/FryReads/README.md

 Becuase I am using a free database provider (supabase) they tend to pause the database if there has not been any activity in x amount of time, so people cannot register or create an account until I unpause it.
 Please bear with me, I know this is an incconvience but it is becuase the provider is doing it not me.

-While the application does work on mobile devices, some of the elements (mainly search bar) are not sized corretlcy for mobile devices, yet.
-I reccommend using the appliction on a browser on a desktop, until I make it compatible with mobile devices.